 Q. Can I use an express mail service to send in my ballot?

-A. If you’re worried about timing, you can pay for express mailing via, for example, USPS, Federal Express, or UPS.
+A. If you’re worried about timing, you can pay for express mailing via USPS, Federal Express, or UPS.

 Q: Can I drop off my mail-in ballot in-person?

 A: Yes, you may drop off your ballot in person at the Bureau of Elections in the Butler County Government Center – 124 W Diamond St, Floor LL, Butler, PA 16001.
-If you are planning on dropping it off in person, please make sure to do so by 8 PM on election night (November 3).
+IMPORTANT: Only the voter can bring their ballot to the bureau, and identification is required.
+If you are planning on dropping it off in-person, please make sure to do so by 8 PM on election night (November 3).
 If you are dropping your ballot off before election night, the bureau’s hours of business are Monday – Friday, 8:30 AM to 4:30 PM.

 Q. I have power of attorney for a relative.
 Can I sign for them and bring their ballot to the bureau?